latticexyz/skystrife-public/README.md

 Contract deployment is currently manual.

-To deploy to the Sky Strife testnet run `pnpm deploy:redstone-holesky` in `packages/contracts`.
+To deploy to the Sky Strife testnet run `pnpm deploy:redstone-garnet` in `packages/contracts`.
 After deployment has finished, you'll need to make a commit with the `worlds.json` changes and open a PR to the `develop` branch.
 The live client uses this to determine which world to connect to.